gnozo/Stoned/README.md

-# stoned
+# Stone(d)
-Stoned is a WIP collective artwork curated by Metalepic &amp; the Miracle Collective
+This is the website for Stone(d), an exhibition series by Metaleptic & Miracle